valkey-io/valkey-bloom/README.md

 cargo build --release --features valkey_8_0
 ```

-This can also be done by specifiyng SERVER_VERSION=8.0.0 and then running `./build.sh`
+This can also be done by specifying SERVER_VERSION=8.0.0 and then running `./build.sh`